AlexErling/SimpleStockMarketExercise/readme.md

             iv.
 Calculate Volume Weighted Stock Price based on trades in past 5 minutes
         b.
 Calculate the GBCE All

-**Notes:**
+### **Notes:**
 ____
     This is my solution for the Simple Stock Market Project.
 Added an API built with FastAPI and a Uvicorn server to be able to interact with the stock market.
 Given the time constraints and the scope, the stocks are input using a CSV File.
-Also, cause we aren't initializing with previous stock information, trades will need to be entered to properly calculate VWAP for stocks (since pricing data is required)
+Also, cause we aren't initializing with previous stock information, trades will need to be entered to properly calculate VWAP/INDEX for stocks (since pricing data is required)
-    Given the time constraint, I am making an assumption that any data received would already be sanitized.
-In a real production environment, I would add more input validations.

     Potential Future Enhancements:
     * Updating pricing information with background workers (Celery)
     * Improved Testing, especiallly for the API, didn't add API testing as not in scope